Ricotta Strawberry Lemon Cake

 If you want to make this cake in advance, freeze the individual cake layers.
 When you’re ready to assemble the cake, defrost the layers at room temperature, uncovered, for about 1 hour.
 Make the buttercream and assemble the cake as directed.

 How to keep the strawberries from getting soggy?

 To keep the strawberries from seeping into the cake, all you have to do is seal the cake with a layer of buttercream!
-I do this before layering the strawberries in-between the cake, and then I add a dam of frosting around the edges of the cake layers.
-You can also pat the strawberries dry before adding them in the cake, but I don’t find this totally necessary.
+To do this, add a thin layer of frosting on top of the cake layer.
+Add the strawberries, and then pipe a dam of frosting around the edge before topping it with another cake layer.
+(See the video in the recipe card for a visual!)

 Tips on frosting a naked cake

 I love a naked cake because they’re super easy and chill.
 And, since they’re supposed to be a little rustic, it’s honestly really hard to mess them up.

 Before we start, keep in mind that there are a lot of ways to frost a naked cake.
 But this is how I do it to keep everything simple and stress-free!

 - Place one cake layer on a turntable or plate that you can easily spin around.
 Then, pipe a thick layer of frosting in-between each cake layer, finishing with the third layer.
 The buttercream should be overlapping the sides of the cake.